MicrosoftDocs/visualstudio-docs/docs/msbuild/how-to-clean-a-build.md

 ---
 title: 'Clean a Build'
-description: Use MSBuild to clean a build, delete all intermediate and output files, and leave only the project and component files in Visual Studio. ms.date: 11/04/2016 ms.topic: conceptual
+description: Use MSBuild to clean a build, delete all intermediate and output files, and leave only the project and component files. ms.date: 11/04/2016 ms.topic: conceptual
 helpviewer_keywords: